East Providence, Rhode Island: Judicial branch

 The city of East Providence has a municipal court, which hears cases regarding violations of municipal ordinances, housing code violations and minor traffic violations.
 The city also has a probate court, which handles estates, name changes, guardianships and related matters.
 Judges for both courts are appointed by the mayor with confirmation by the city council for a term of two years.

 Education governance

 The city also has an elected school committee, elected for two-year terms by the same ward system as the city council.
 The school committee has broad authority to manage the school system, including setting all school system policies, setting the school system budget (within the general appropriation by the city, state and federal government) as well as selecting and overseeing the Superintendent of Schools.

+As of 2026, the members of the East Providence School Committee are: